samanbarghi/ngphotodownloader/README.md

 Setup
 =================

-  All you need to do is to create a directory for your wallpaper and put the script in there, e.g.:
+  All you need to do is to create a directory for your wallpapers and put the script in there, e.g.:

     cd ~/Pictures/
     git clone https://github.com/samanbarghi/ngphotodownloader.git NGWallpapers